 Auckland: Look for superb Chardonnays, particularly from Waiheke Island, but Cabernet Sauvignon and Merlot are also popular.
 Matakana, north of Auckland, produces Merlot, Syrah (Shiraz), Chardonnay and Pinot Gris.

 Bay of Plenty: A small but growing wine-producing region with an emphasis on Chardonnay, Cabernet Sauvignon and Sauvignon Blanc.

-Gisborne: The Chardonnay capital of NZ consistently produces delicious examples of this popular wine.
+Gisborne: The Chardonnay capital of New Zealand consistently produces delicious examples of this popular wine.

-Hawke’s Bay: This region has one of the longest traditions of wine making in NZ.
-Local Chardonnays are stunning, as are the reds.
+Hawke’s Bay: This region has one of the longest traditions of winemaking in New Zealand.
+Local Chardonnays are stunning, as are the reds, particularly those from the celebrated Gimblett Gravels area.
 Look for Cabernet Sauvignon, Merlot, Cabernet Franc, Syrah and Pinot Noir.

 Wairarapa: This small but significant wine-growing area produces premium examples of Pinot Noir, Merlot, Chardonnay, Sauvignon Blanc, Gewürztraminer, Riesling and Pinot Gris.

 Marlborough: Many consider this the Sauvignon Blanc capital of the world – hot, sunny days and crisp nights intensify flavour.
 The region also produces Chardonnay, Pinot Noir and Riesling, and is developing a reputation for Méthode Traditionelle sparkling wines.

 Nelson: Chardonnay, Sauvignon Blanc, Riesling and Pinot Noir are best suited to this region’s cooler growing conditions.